jsoonworld/kotlin-lotto/README.md

   - [ ] Must handle specific exceptions like `IllegalArgumentException`, `IllegalStateException`, etc., not just `Exception`.
   - [ ] After printing the error message, allow re-input from that step.

+# Exception

+- [x] If not divisible by 1,000, an exception should be thrown.

 # Input

 - [ ] Ask for the lotto purchase amount.
   - [x] Able to receive user input for purchase amount
-  - [ ] The purchase amount must be in units of 1,000 KRW.
-If not divisible by 1,000, an exception should be thrown.
+  - [x] The purchase amount must be in units of 1,000 KRW.

 ```
 14000